stan-dev/posterior/README.md

 `ess_tail`, please also cite

 -   Vehtari A., Gelman A., Simpson D., Carpenter B., & Bürkner P. C.
-    (2020).
-Rank-normalization, folding, and localization: An improved Rhat for assessing convergence of MCMC. *Bayesian Analysis*.
+    (2021).
+Rank-normalization, folding, and localization: An improved Rhat for assessing convergence of MCMC (with discussion). *Bayesian Analysis*.
+16(2), 667–718. doi.org/10.1214/20-BA1221

 The same information can be obtained by running `citation("posterior")`.